cdelor02/me570_motion_planning_final_project/README.md

 The pipeline for generating a path based on an environment and bringing it into MATLAB for simulation is as follows:

 1. Import the corresponding path planning functions from the file you are interested in.
-There is
+These files can be found in the `scripts` directory:
 - `me570_2D_RRT_Project.py`
 - `me570_2D_RRTStar_Project.py`
 - `me570_3D_RRT_Project.py`